ricsanfre/pi-cluster/docs/_docs/loki.md

   kubectl get pods -l app.kubernetes.io/name=loki -n logging
   ```

-### GitOps installation (ArgoCD)
+### GitOps installation

-As an alternative, for GitOps deployments (using ArgoCD), instead of hardcoding minio credentials within Helm chart values, a external secret can be configured leveraging [Loki's capability of using environment variables in config file](https://grafana.com/docs/loki/latest/configuration/#use-environment-variables-in-the-configuration).
+As an alternative, for GitOps deployments, instead of hardcoding minio credentials within Helm chart values, a external secret can be configured leveraging [Loki's capability of using environment variables in config file](https://grafana.com/docs/loki/latest/configuration/#use-environment-variables-in-the-configuration).

 The following secret need to be created: